Impossible Mission: Word of God Thread

-Passing on: The LP decides whether to sacrifice their earned BONUS to change turn order.
+Passing on: The LP decides whether to sacrifice their earned BONUS (or spend a HPt) to move another PC up in the turn order so they go next..
 This is done in OOC.

 End: The current LP stops being the LP and the next player in the turn order steps up.
 This is done in OOC by either the current LP tagging the next LP or making me do it if you take too long.

 Hero Points can be spent at any time during a turn by anyone, unless they have already spent one this round, the turn is under a PENALTY or there are special circumstances.
 PENALTIES are applied to the next turn, not the turn they’re earned.
 Thus, a Hero Point can be spent the round a Penalty is earned to ‘bring in a ringer’ for the next card.
 However, you can’t end a PENALTY turn, then use a Hero Point to redirect the hand-off- there’s no ‘dead time’ between turns.

 Victory!
 Or Not… The chase will end when:

 - If 6 rounds finish with at least one PC still alive..

 - If the Party gets to 20 Lead

 - If the Party passes through the Inferno (alive)

 - The Party dies.